-Except for cash and cash equivalents, as of September 30, 2021 and June 30, 2021, we did not have any financial assets or liabilities classified as Level 1.
-We classify derivative forward exchange contracts as Level 2 assets and liabilities.
-The fair value of our Euro and Swiss Franc forward exchange contracts as of September 30, 2021 was a net asset of \$1.6 million.
-The fair value of our forward exchange contracts as of June 30, 2021 included a net liability of \$0.8 million.
+Except for cash and cash equivalents, as of September 30, 2022, and June 30, 2022, we did not have any financial assets or liabilities classified as Level 1.
+We classify derivative forward exchange and interest rate swap contracts as Level 2 assets and liabilities.
 The fair values were determined by obtaining pricing from our bank and corroborating those values with a third party bank or pricing service.

+Fair value of derivative instruments classified as Level 2 assets and liabilities consisted of the following (in thousands):

-We also classify our outstanding line of credit and term loan balance as a Level 2 liability, as the fair value is based on inputs that can be derived from information available in publicly quoted markets.
-As of September 30, 2021, and June 30, 2021, we did not have any financial assets or liabilities classified as Level 3.
-We did not transfer any assets or liabilities between these levels during fiscal 2021 or the three months ended September 30, 2021.
+We also classify any outstanding line of credit and term loan balance as a Level 2 liability.
+As of September 30, 2022, and June 30, 2022, we did not have any financial assets or liabilities classified as Level 3.
+We did not transfer any assets or liabilities between these levels during fiscal 2022 or the three months ended September 30, 2022.